anttonalberdi/hilldiv2/README.md

 ### Hill numbers diversity metrics

 The versatile function ***hilldiv()*** serves to compute Hill numbers of different types – neutral, phylogenetic, and functional – based on the input provided.
 When only count data is supplied, the function calculates neutral Hill numbers, which are also known as taxonomic Hill numbers.
-When both count data and a phylogenetic tree are provided, the function computes phylogenetic Hill numbers.
+When both count data and a phylogenetic tree are provided, the function computes phylogenetic Hill numbers, in the form of "effective number of lineages" or qD(T) according to Chao et al. (2016).
 If a distance matrix is included as input, the function calculates functional Hill numbers.
 In the absence of a specific q-value, the function defaults to calculating Hill numbers of order q=0, q=1, and q=2 to measure diversity.

 ```r
 hilldiv(data=counts)